jiankang1991/Traffic_Sign_Classifier/README.md

 So I use the method of zero mean and equal standard deviation to normalize the images.

+### Training hyperparameters

+* Batch size: 128
+* Number of epochs trained: 20
+* Type of optimizer: Adam `tf.train.AdamOptimizer`
+* Learning rate: 0.001

-Then, I saved the model which gets **Validation Accuracy = 0.937** on the validation dataset.
+Then, based on those training hyperparameters, I saved the model which gets **Validation Accuracy = 0.936** on the validation dataset.

 Besides, I tried to exploit the cross entropy loss with weights, which is to deal with the imbalanced dataset.
 At first I calculate the [median frequence](https://blog.node.us.com/tensorflow-dealing-with-imbalanced-data-eb0108b10701) of each class and use
 `tf.losses.softmax_cross_entropy` with the corresponding weights according to the classes selected in each batch.
 Below is the result of LeNet with weighted loss: